Speed awareness course: all you need to know

 Speed awareness course: how long does it take?

-A speed awareness course takes half a day or less.
-It’ll usually run for about four hours, with some time for a break in the middle of the session.
+A course will usually run for about four hours, with some time for a break in the middle of the session.
 Courses take place throughout the week but also during the evenings and weekends, so you won’t necessarily have to take time off work to attend.
 Think of it as an advanced driver training course (albeit a mandatory one), and it will seem like a small price to pay to keep a clean driving licence.

 Can a speed awareness course affect your car insurance?